 The music department aims to give all students the opportunity to develop an appreciation and enjoyment of music through involvement in practical and creative activities.
-The department makes extensive use of the music computer suite and keyboards to enhance learning and teaching.
+The department makes extensive use of musical instruments including keyboards, African drums, ukuleles and tuned percussion instruments, as well as a well-equipped Mac suite to enhance learning and teaching.

 Key Stage 4– Edexcel GCSE Music (2MU01)

 This course is designed to encourage students in years 9, 10 and 11 to enjoy and appreciate music through listening, composing and performing.
 It builds upon skills and knowledge that students have learned in KS3 Music lessons and in any instrumental or vocal lessons.

 The GCSE Music course consists of 3 units: